 Celebrate International Beer Day and the woman who achieved goddess status when she discovered the frothy beverage — by accident.
 The world loves beer.
 So much so that it’s celebrated yearly on International Beer Day.
 Whether it’s grocery store classics Budweiser or Coors, a locally brewed craft beer, or one of the many Belgium creations that will knock you off your feet with their alcohol percentages, beer is a global treasure.
 It’s been that way for centuries (when water wasn’t safe to drink, humanity guzzled beer).
 More often than not, in modern times beer is stereotypically considered a man’s drink — 44% of women surveyed by AB InBev said as much.
 And 54% of male drinkers in the United States told Gallup they prefer beer over other alcoholic beverages; only 23% of women said the same.
 There’s a funny thing, though, about beer history: this frothy beverage that’s become synonymous …read more

 A beast commonly known as Bigfoot has called Whitehall, New York, home since before settlers arrived in the Adirondack Mountains.
 A cryptid is a mythical or legendary animal, monster or creature yet to be accepted by mainstream science.
 Most beasts of folklore go by several names in several locations, and Bigfoot is no different.
 In southeastern Canada, northwestern U.S. and the Adirondack Mountains of upstate New York, he’s called Sasquatch.
 In the Himalayas, he’s the Yeti, or Abominable Snowman.
 In pockets of southeastern U.S., including Florida, he’s the Skunk Ape.
 He’s the Yowie of Australia, the Yeren of China and the Ban-manush of Bangladesh.
 While an overabundance of people claim to have seen Bigfoot, the vast majority of witnesses request to remain anonymous.
-Their sightings are shrugged off, as perhaps they should be.
-Yet several intelligent, logical people have reported seeing something they couldn’t explain that drew the name of …read more
+Their sightings are shrugged off.
+Yet several intelligent, logical people have reported seeing something they couldn’t explain that drew the name of Bigfoot (or its regional equivalent) …read more

 Evan Puschak, aka the Nerdwriter, has gained a massive YouTube following with his videos showcasing what makes great art.
 I’m in a YouTube wormhole.
 And I don’t want to leave.
 First, I’m on Omaha Beach, watching bullets zip through the air to strike American soldiers in Steven Spielberg’s Saving Private Ryan.
 A voice-over explains how Spielberg expertly mimicked war footage to ensure the fictional film felt as realistic as possible. https://www.youtube.com/watch?v=LFpki7v4xiI&feature=youtu.be And then I’m clicking on a related suggested video, which dissects how Jack Nicholson uses anger to highlight other emotions his characters feel.
 The same voice-over reveals, through various scenes from Nicholson’s impressive catalogue, the many ways the actor lets anger express feelings we might not see right away in his outbursts, such as fear in The Border. https://www.youtube.com/watch?v=wK7TiA9qmuU&feature=youtu.be I couldn’t resist going deeper into this YouTube session, once again hearing that familiar voice guide me through the genius …read more